 Archaeological Support Services

-The Camerone, the archaeological laboratory of the British School at Rome, offers a range of services to support commercial and academic archaeology in Italy and the Mediterranean.
+The Archaeology Department at the British School at Rome offers a range of services to support commercial and academic archaeology in Italy and the Mediterranean.

 1. Archaeological survey

-The Camerone has an outstanding record for undertaking both commercial and research-based geophysics and topographical surveys at a range of sites of all periods in Italy and the western Mediterranean.
-A team of up to four geophysicists work with state of the art equipment in close collaboration with the Archaeological Prospection Services of Southampton University (APSS).
-Our techniques currently include:
+The department has an long outstanding record for undertaking both commercial and research-based geophysics and topographical surveys at a range of sites of all periods in Italy and the western Mediterranean.

 We hope to provide an enhanced data visualization service in the near future.

-Please note: The Camerone does not loan geophysical or topographical survey equipment.
+Please note: The department does not loan geophysical or topographical survey equipment.

 Archaeological work in Italy, whether site or museum-based, cannot be undertaken without the support of the particular Soprintendenza (Superintendency) responsible for the site and the permission of the Ministero per i Beni e le Attività Culturali.